Soname-Solutions/salmon/docs/testing_approach.md

 ### Configuration and prerequisistes

-1. **IAM Service User for GitHub Actions**: An IAM user is required for running tests via GitHub Actions.
-You can create this user using the `github_actions_resources` CDK application:
+1. **IAM Service Role for GitHub Actions**: An IAM Role is required for running tests via GitHub Actions.
+You can create it using the `github_actions_resources` CDK application:

-- Navigate to folder `cdk/github_actions_resources`
+   - Navigate to the folder `cdk/github_actions_resources`
-- Run the command `cdk deploy` to create a stack that includes IAM user, its permissions and a secret in Secrets manager containing AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for the user).
+   - Run the command `cdk deploy` to create a CDK stack.
+This stack includes an IAM role with permissions sufficient to run tests and trust relationships established to allow your GitHub repo to assume this role when executing workflows.
-- In your github repository, go to **Settings -> Secrets and Variables -> Action**, and add two secrets named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` with the respective values from Secrets Manager.
+   - In your github repository, go to **Settings -> Secrets and Variables -> Action**, and add secrets named `AWS_ACCOUNT_ID` and `AWS_REGION`.
+These secrets allow GitHub to identify which AWS account and region to use for running pipelines.

 2. **SALMON configuration files**: The configuration files for the integration tests environment are stored in `integration_tests/settings` folder.
 You can customize these files (changes need to be pushed to repository to take effect).